• Skip to primary navigation

 Pretty painted wooden trinkets from Costa Rica

 There is also one organic Costa Rica beauty product line called Raw Botanicals that supplies shampoo, soap and conditioner to some hotels in Costa Rica.
 I love their products!
 They smell delicious and are all organic which is amazing.
+They also have sunscreen and mosquito repellent.

 Ox Cart/Wheel Figurine

 The ox cart, or carreta, is one of the most important tools in Costa Rican history.
-Back in the 1800’s, ox carts were used to carry coffee and other products and also a means of transportation.
+Back in the 1800’s, ox carts were used to carry coffee and other products and also as a means of transportation.
 Painting the ox cart started in the 20th century as a way to signify the driver’s home.

 Since ox carts aren’t needed as they once were, artisans make little figurines of the carts and wheels as decoration and souvenirs.

-best souvenirs from Costa Rica - ox cart figurine
+ox cart figurine

 You can find carts of all sizes and they’re quite beautiful painted red with animals and scenes of nature.
 It’s a trinket of Costa Rica that you can put on a shelf to remind you of the good times you had!